Please book activities as far in advance as possible to avoid disappointment.

 Kruger National Park

 You can drive yourself easily through this fantastic African wilderness.
-Imagine setting off at dawn’s early light armed with your picnic breakfast.
-You could be just ten minutes away from your first lion of the day.
 Even so, kick the ‘Big Five’ mentality and enjoy whatever you see.
 You will always see something in the Kruger if you take the time to look and your day will be richer for it.

 N.B.
 If you plan a self drive in the Kruger at key public holiday times, but are not staying in the Park, you MUST pre book day passes with Sanparks to be sure to get in.
-Download this form, complete it stating clearly 'day passes for X people for X dates' and forward to firstname.lastname@example.org.
-Sanparks make a small charge for this, but at least you are sure to get in!
+This can be done at www.sanparks.org/tourism/reservations/day-visitors.php.
+Sanparks charge for this, but at least you are sure to get in!
 You do not need to pre book day passes for organised game drives/bushwalks, only for self drives.

 Approximate Prices per person- Confirmed on Application: